goodwatercap/GWC-Redesign-HTML/README.md

 ## gulp-project folder

 Gulp project for developing sass and javascript files for the main site.
-See Readme inside the directory to build / run the project.
+See Readme inside the directory to build / run the project (note this does not actually spin up a local Wordpress instance).

 ## wp-theme folder